Mouthguards & Nightguards

 professionally-made mouthguards and nightguards.

-- Stock mouth protectors are preformed and come ready to wear.
+- Stock Sports Mouth Guard are preformed and come ready to wear.
 They are inexpensive and can be bought at most sporting good stores and department stores.
 However, little can be done to adjust their fit, they are bulky, make breathing and talking difficult, and they provide little or no protection.
 Dentists do not recommend their use.

 - Boil and bite mouth protectors also can be bought at many sporting goods stores and may offer a better fit than stock mouth protectors.
 The “boil and bite” mouthguard is made from thermoplastic material.
 It is placed in hot water to soften, then placed in the mouth and shaped around the teeth using finger and tongue pressure.